 - Turbidity-facility water does not have sufficient clarity at all times to see that the main drain grate is clearly visible.

 - Chlorinator, pump, or filter is not working.

-- No Chlorine residual in water
+- No disinfectant residual in water.

-- Two consecutive positive water samples
+- Two consecutive positive water samples.

-- No glass within the pool area.
+- Broken glass in the pool area.

-When the public swimming pool is without water safety personnel on duty, a locked barrier with a minimum height of 4 ft. shall be present at the pool entrance.
+When the public swimming pool is without water safety personnel on duty, a locked barrier with a minimum height of 4 feet shall be present at the pool entrance.
 In addition, one of the following warning signs shall be placed in plain view with lettering 2 inches in height:

-LIFEGUARD ON DUTY": PERSONS FOUND IN VIOLATION SHALL BE SUBJECT TO A FINE OF UP TO $100.00"
+A) “POOL CLOSED, NO SWIMMING, NO LIFEGUARD ON DUTY": PERSONS FOUND IN VIOLATION SHALL BE SUBJECT TO A FINE OF UP TO $100.00.”

 B) “WARNING, NO LIFEGUARD ON DUTY, NO ONE MAY BE ALONE AND NO MORE THAN 5 PERSONS MAY BE IN THE POOL AT ANY TIME.
 PERSONS UNDER 16 MUST BE ACCOMPANIED BY AN ADULT.
 PERSONS FOUND IN VIOLATION SHALL BE SUBJECT TO A FINE UP TO $100.00”